Sukhpal77/-Customer-Portal/README.md

 # Customer Portal API

 ## Overview
-The **Customer Portal API** is a backend service built with **Laravel** for managing customer profiles and handling user authentication.
+The **Customer Portal** is a backend service built with **Laravel** for managing customer profiles and handling user authentication.
 It supports features like login, user registration, password management, and Multi-Factor Authentication (MFA).
 The API ensures secure communication using JWT tokens for authentication.

+This service is containerized using Docker to ensure a consistent and portable development environment.
+The application runs in isolated containers, making it easy to set up and deploy across various environments.

 ## Technologies Used
 - **Laravel** (PHP Framework)